dch21/am_I_the_moral_one/README.md

  # Data Visualization

-We used the Recharts API to visualize the demographic data for our quizes, i.e. what answers people of diffrent political ideologies gave on a given moral dilema.
+We used the Recharts API to visualize the demographic data for our quizzes, i.e. what answers people of different political ideologies gave on a given moral dilemma.
 Here's what it looks like on our website:

 ![Graphs](/readme_files/screenshot_2.png)